Selling a Rental Property: Should You Wait for Lease Expiry or Sell Now?

 How Property Condition Affects Your Decision

-• If the property has been well maintained or updated, it makes more sense to sell while tenants are in place.
-A newer or turnkey rental is far more attractive to investors looking for a hassle-free purchase.
+On the other hand, if the property has been well maintained or recently updated, selling with tenants already in place can actually become an advantage.
+A clean, turnkey rental with stable tenants is often attractive to investors looking for immediate cash flow and a more hassle-free purchase.

 Final Thoughts